charlierosen/DefAccHack/fact_checker/README.md

 ### Page scanning
 - Use the popup button **Scan this page**.
 The content script gathers visible text blocks, the backend decides which blocks contain claims (skips non-claims), then flags suspicious ones (red for false/dangerous, amber for uncertain).
 - The backend uses a limited Gemini budget (default 10 calls).
 It first pre-screens all blocks with one Gemini call, then only investigates the highest-priority claims within the remaining budget.
 Blocks flagged as suspicious but not investigated are marked blue (“not checked”).
+Claims that pass are green.
+- Follow-up investigations include a bit of page context (URL, title, and a few snippets) in the Gemini classification prompt.
 - Hover highlighted text on the page to see a tooltip with the reason and sources.
 - Click **Clear highlights** in the popup to remove flags.